 Risk assessment and management planning

-The Department's Health and Safety Directorate has developed a range of procedures, guidelines and tools to assist with the management of students with challenging behaviours.
-Learn more about risk assessments (staff-only) and student safety (staff only).
+The Department's Health, Safety and Staff Wellbeing Directorate has developed a range of procedures, guidelines and tools to assist with the management of students with challenging behaviours.
+Learn more about risk management resources (staff-only) and student safety (staff only).

 Schools needing support beyond their own resources for students with aggressive or violent behaviour can access additional services through their local Delivery support team.

 As well as drawing on the expertise of staff in schools and Delivery support teams, public schools have access, through local Delivery support team protocols and placement criteria, to a range of specialist programs and settings across NSW, such as behaviour schools, tutorial programs and suspension centres.